sguox002/leetcode/leetcode-all.md

 ->>

 ### queue & deque
+<<-1700 number of students unable to eat lunch
+each student has a prefer of lunch, if current lunch is not preferred, back to the queue end. just simulate the deque
+->>

 ### heap: priority-queue, set, map
+<<-1353	Maximum Number of Events That Can Be Attended    		29.7%	Medium
+a list of event [start,end], you can attend an event each day.
+- why we cannot use event start/end map? we are not asking the simultaneously max.
+- greedy approach: for those events we can attend at today, we shall take the meeting ending earlier.
+This hints us using the priority-queue
+- sort events by start time
+- add the events with start time <=today into pq.
+- pop the event with the earliest end time.
+->>

+<<-1354	Construct Target Array With Multiple Sums    		31.3%	Hard
+given a target array and one array of all 1s.
+You can repeat the operations: select an index and change it to the sum of the array. check if you can reach target array.
+- equivalent to go from target to all 1s.
+- max element is the sum of previous elements t=sum(A') also the max, s=sum(A), s-t=t-A[i],-->A[i]=2*t-s so approach is to put the target array into pq, and get the sum s, pop the max and replace with 2*t-s and update s.
+- we may encouter one max repeat many times and get TLE. actually this is a regular case, (2s-t)%(s-t) pretty hard.

+For example, target = [max, a1, a2].
+Here is the standard backtracking:

+Subtract the largest with the rest of the array, we have the previous array target = [max-(a1+a2), a1, a2].
+But the value of max is so large, that max-(a1+a2) is still the largest number in the array.
+So we continue to subtract the largest, and we have a new previous array target = [max-2*(a1+a2), a1, a2].
+But the value of max is so large, that max-2*(a1+a2) is still the largest number in the array.
+Repeat 1-4...

+After n iterations, we have a new array target = [max-n*(a1+a2), a1, a2], where max-n*(a1+a2) is not the largest any more.

+Can we accelerate the process?
+Yes.
+We have max-n*(a1+a2) = max % (a1+a2).
+That is how the % works.
+->>

+<<-1383	Maximum Performance of a Team    		34.0%	Hard
+given n people with speed and efficiency. return the max performance with k engineers. performance=sum(speed)*min(efficiency)
+-priority_queue: sort descending with efficiency, and put into heap sorted with speed.
+Add a new worker which is the min efficiency, trade with the min speed in heap (efficiency decrease, sum speed increase)
+->>

+<<-1405	Longest Happy String    		51.7%	Medium
+string consists of abc only. happy string does not have aaa,bbb,ccc substrings. given 3 numbers i,j,k, the string has at most i 'a's and j 'b's and k 'c's. return the longest happy string. priority_queue to arrange the most frequent one first.
+->>
+<<-1705.
+Max number of eaten apple
+on each day, given apple to grow and number days to rot, eat one apple a day. return max number of apples to eat. if we use the event start/end will be very complicated since we have to eat one a day. but using greedy approach: to eat the apple the most close to rot.
+->>

 <<-1438	Longest Continuous Subarray With Absolute Diff Less Than or Equal to Limit    		43.5%	Medium
 equivalent to find the max and min difference <=limit. using deque to find min and max.